toddaustin07/MQTT-Discovery/README.md

 Open the MQTT Discovery device and go into device settings *Settings* and configure the MQTT broker IP address (IP only, no port; secure connections or authorization not yet supported).

 After saving the broker IP address, return to the device Controls screen and tap the Refresh button.
-The driver will now connect to broker and subscribe to the ‘smartthings/#’ MQTT topic
+The driver will now connect to the MQTT broker and subscribe to the ‘smartthings/#’ MQTT topic.

 ### Sending MQTT Messages